Introduction – Do as the French do

 Your restaurant doesn’t have to feature French cuisine to adopt a few French habits.
 In terms of form and substance, there are variations in the French style as compared to American fare which adds to the overall experience and enjoyment.
-Adopt a few of their practices and gauge their effectiveness in your restaurant.
+Adopt a few of their practices and gauge their effectiveness in your restaurant, Do as the French do.

 Further, as the focus is on the quality and not the quantity, it is necessary that the small portions of whatever you are ordering are highly enjoyable.
 To continue with the McDonald’s example, in France, they offer different types of French fries, and they all lack the artificial flavor found in the American version.
 The french fries in France taste like they came from potatoes.
 Flavor and consistency are important.
 Don’t rely on artificial flavors to hook your client base.
 Sooner or later, they or their doctor will grow wise and restrict their consumption of your food.